Acse/tank/README.md

 # tank
-Here I have a repo for my tank project, this is a CooCox IDE project.
+Here I have a repo for my tank project, this is a CooCox IDE project, runs on STM32F4 discovery board.
+Currently it has been changed to use FreeRTOS.